gombrii/aoc/README.md

 ## Roadmap
 - I will add unit tests to be able to guarantee stability
 - I might add a couple of more utilities for parsing input and maybe an iterator.
+- New _completely optional_ function to be able to "lock in" correct puzzle results to make it easier to iterate on a solution without risking making it invalid.
+It will be almost like the first successful solution to a puzzle becomes a unit test against which to test further iterations.
+I wasn't planning on adding any new large features because I _don't_ want feature creep.
+But I think this will be really cool, it won't even be noticed if not actively used, and it does not force or even nudge the user to use it.